Egyptian liberals threaten to quit constitution-drafting body

 The clauses the liberals want dropped are being championed by ultraconservative Salafis.
 Other Islamists, such as members of the Brotherhood and its Freedom and Justice Party (FJP), are pressing for a consensus to be reached in order to keep the assembly working.

 "We are very committed that everyone work together," said Farid Ismail, an FJP assembly member.
 "This isn't the FJP or Salafis assembly, it concerns all Egyptians."

 Manal al-Teiby, a liberal member of the assembly, quit earlier this week objecting to the way it was operating.
-The assembly's speaker, Hossam al-Gheriany, who is also head of Egypt's Supreme Judicial Council and is seen as an independent, criticised her resignation, saying her accusations were false.
+The assembly's speaker, Hossam al-Gheriany, who is also head of Egypt's Supreme Judicial Council and is seen as an independent, criticized her resignation, saying her accusations were false.

 "There is a very severe attack" on the assembly, he said.

-Analysts expect the new document to have a more Islamic flavour than its predecessor, including clauses prohibiting criticism of God and establishing an institution to collect zakat, or charitable donations for the poor.
+Analysts expect the new document to have a more Islamic flavor than its predecessor, including clauses prohibiting criticism of God and establishing an institution to collect zakat, or charitable donations for the poor.
 An existing clause banning parties based on religion is also likely to be dropped.

 Amr Hamzawy, a prominent liberal politician and ex-MP, demanded that liberals lobby international parliamentarians.

 "These circles, especially the European Parliament and the American Congress, can pressure their governments to convey a message to Mursi and Islamist parties that financial and economic aid are linked to building a democracy," he wrote on Wednesday in the al-Watan privately-owned newspaper.